Macedonian Wars: Second Macedonian War (200 to 196 BC)

 Rome gave Philip an ultimatum that he must cease in his campaigns against Rome's new Greek allies.
 Doubting Rome's strength (not an unfounded belief given Rome's performance in the First Macedonian War) Philip ignored the request, which surprised the Romans.
 Believing their honor and reputation on the line, Rome escalated the conflict by sending an army of Romans and Greek allies to force the issue, beginning the Second Macedonian War.
-Surprisingly (given his recent successes against the Greeks and earlier successes against Rome), Philip's army buckled under the pressure from the Roman-Greek army.
+Surprisingly (given his recent successes against the Greeks, and earlier successes against Rome), Philip's army buckled under the pressure from the Roman-Greek army.
 Roman troops led by then consul Titus Quinctius Flamininus reached the plain of Thessaly by 198 BC.
-In 197 BC the Romans decisively defeated Philip at the Battle of Cynoscephalae, and he sued for peace.
+In 197 BC the Romans decisively defeated Philip at the Battle of Cynoscephalae, and he ordered for peace.
 In the resulting Treaty of Tempea, Philip V was forbidden from interfering with affairs outside his borders, and was required to relinquish his recent Greek conquests.
 At the Olympiad in 196 BC Rome proclaimed the "Freedom of the Greeks", which constituted Rome's (arguably misguided) new policy towards Greece.
 This was that Greece was now stable and Rome could completely remove itself from Greek affairs without risking more instability.
 It seemed that Rome had no further interest in the region, as they withdrew all military forces without even attempting to consolidate any gains, and subsequently returned to their prior apathy even when their Greek allies ignored later Roman requests.